luckysher/calc/README.md

 # calc
-Calc is a simple odoo app for doing calculations writen in odoo(Python).
+Calc is a simple odoo app for doing calculations written in odoo(Python).

 Description:
 ------------